snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_quotes.md

 At this point, you would be able to display the relevant quote information to your customer service operative.

 > [!NOTE]
 > The quote `reference` begins with _qu_ and can be found in the `quotes.reference` property of the Quote Result.
-It is not to be confused with the Quote Result's own `reference`, which begins with _qr_ <span class="highlight">NEED TO CHECK THIS, SOME CALLS ARE COMING BACK WITH IT STARTING WITH QC</span> and is a unique reference for the entire quote response rather than a selectable quote.
+It is not to be confused with the Quote Result's own `reference`, which begins with _qc_ and is a unique reference for the entire quote response rather than a selectable quote.

 ### Get Quote Example